FelixGerberding/mca-hackathon-2024/docs/management-api/README.md

 **Endpoint:** `POST /lobbies`

 This endpoint is used to create a new lobby.
 No parameters are required in the request body.
-After creation, the lobby will be in the "PENDING" status and can get connections but no actions.
+After creation, the lobby will be in the "PENDING" status.

-**Request Example:**
+Players can connect to the lobby, but the server will post no regular game updates yet.

+_Request Example:_

 ```json
 POST {{url}}/lobbies